 MTS and MDiv students may take advantage of the opportunity to pursue degree programs concurrently in a number of schools of the University.
-HDS students have earned dual degrees from the Harvard Business School, Harvard Kennedy School, Harvard Law School, Harvard T.H.
-Chan School of Public Health, and Tufts University Fletcher School of Law and Diplomacy.
+HDS students have earned dual degrees from the Harvard Business School, Harvard Kennedy School, Harvard Law School, and Tufts University Fletcher School of Law and Diplomacy.

 Students planning on pursuing a dual degree apply both to HDS and the second degree program, either concurrently with their initial application to HDS or during their first year of enrollment at HDS.

 It is a student’s responsibility to inform HDS of their acceptance into the second degree program.
 Upon acceptance of the offer of admission to the second degree program, a student must provide the Registrar’s Office with a copy of their admissions acceptance letter.

 Incoming students in dual degree programs will meet with the Associate Dean for Enrollment and Student Services during orientation.
 At that time, they are given a program overview and a degree program plan.

 Continuing students in dual degree programs will meet with the Registrar as soon as possible after admission to the second degree program to review their degree progress to date and receive the degree program plan.

 - A listing of the planned semesters of enrollment at each campus

 - The number of courses planned for each semester of enrollment

 - A Plan of Study listing the specific coursework for each semester and how it will meet HDS degree requirements